navneettomar11/technical-guides/python/basic.md

 Let's see how this works and how it relates to your question about __name__ checks we always see in Python script.

+## Package
+A python package is simply an organized collection of python modules.
+A python module is simply python file.

+Creating a package with `__init__.py` is all ablut making it easier to develop large Python projects.

+The `__init__.py` files are required to make Python treat directories containing file as packages.
+This prevent directories with a common name, such as string, unitentionally hiding valid modules that occur later on the module search path.